 Skip Navigation

-Hawaiian baby woodrose Category: Hallucinogens
+Hawaiian baby woodrose Category: Psychedlics

-(also called: argyreia nervosa, lysergamide, elephant creeper, trip C, purple ohms, trip, E, happy caps, dionysus, BC2)
+Also called: argyreia nervosa, lysergamide, elephant creeper, trip C, purple ohms, trip, E, happy caps, dionysus, BC2.

 How it’s used

 Hawaiian baby woodrose is a climbing vine with large furry seeds which grow in pods.
 The seeds are light brown or tan in colour and contain a powerful hallucinogen LSA (lysergic acid amide), similar to LSD.
 You can be swallow them whole or crush them and mix with hot water to make a tea.
 These seeds have long been used in religious ceremonies in Hawaii and parts of South America.
-They have become popular in Ireland over the last few years as you can buy it over the internet and through ‘head shops’ as a legal product.

 Short-term effects